THE DEVIL MADE ME DO IT

 Darlene called her neighbor, Lisa, and asked whether she and her husband could cut down a few trees on Lisa’s land, you know, just trees that might pose a hazard if they were to fall in a windstorm across the property line and strike Joel and Darlene’s cabin.
 Lisa was at work when Darlene called her, and she didn’t really have a well-formed idea of what her neighbors had in mind.
 This was understandable, given that Darlene misled Lisa into believing they were talking about a few sickly boundary trees.
 Lisa, thinking that thinning the woods there would probably let more light in and spur growth, said that she did not mind at all.

 When Lisa got home that evening, she discovered a denuded hill, with trees clear-cut from the boundary line toward her cabin for almost 400 feet.
 Hyperion itself couldn’t have fallen from that point and hit Joel and Darlene’s.
-Lisa was furious, and called Darlene (who had the good sense not to answer the phone).
+Lisa was furious and called Darlene (who had the good sense not to answer the phone).
 Lisa told Darlene’s voice mail that there would be no more tree cutting.

 Now for the fly in the ointment: Lisa had always thought that her land extended all the way from her cabin to Joel and Darlene’s property line.
 But it did not.
 Her brother, Paul, who had subdivided a larger parcel years before and sold Lisa one of the plots – the one with his old cabin on it – had reserved for himself a plot between Lisa’s and Joel and Darlene’s place.
 After selling in 1992, Paul had left for an extended sojourn (well over a decade) in Washington state and Hawaii.
 When he finally came home from wandering the Lower 48, some two years after the tree-cutting incident, he was not pleased.
 Paul demanded of Lisa to tell him who had cut all of his trees.
-That was when Lisa found out that much of the property between her cabin and the Joel and Darlene’s property line belonged to Paul.
+That was when Lisa found out that much of the property between her cabin and the land up to Joel and Darlene’s property line belonged to Paul.

 Naturally, Paul went after Joel and Darlene.
 Who wouldn’t?
 But they sniveled, “It’s not our fault!
 Lisa told us we could cut your trees!”
 Well, they did not exactly snivel, not audibly, but they promptly brought Lisa into the lawsuit as a third-party defendant.
 They maintained that because Lisa gave them permission to cut some trees without telling them that some of the intermediate land between their property and her cabin was Paul’s (and that they could not cut his trees), she was negligent.
 Joel and Darlene whined that if Paul had been damaged, Lisa owed Paul some of those damages.
 They argued Lisa had breached her duty to inform them, that she had made misrepresentations to them, and that she had breached her duty to Paul as well as a general duty she had to her neighbors.